Vinayak Damodar Savarkar

-Savarkar began his political activities as a high school student and continued to do so at Fergusson College in Pune.
+Savarkar began his political activities as a high school student and continued at Fergusson College in Pune.
 He and his brother founded a secret society called Abhinav Bharat Society.
 When Savarkar travelled to England for his law studies, he involved himself with organisations such as India House and the Free India Society.
 He also published books advocating complete Indian independence by revolutionary means.
-One of the books he published called The Indian War of Independence about the Indian Rebellion of 1857 was banned in British India.

-In 1910, Savarkar was arrested by British authorities and sentenced to be extradited back to India as a result of his involvement with India House.
-Upon returning to India, Savarkar was sentenced to 50 years of imprisonment at the Cellular Jail in the Andaman and Nicobar Islands.
-He was released in 1924 after writing a series of mercy petitions to the British.
-Savarkar virtually ceased his criticism of British rule in India after he was released from jail.
-After being released from his restriction to Ratnagiri district in 1937, Savarkar started traveling widely, becoming a prominent orator and writer who advocated for Hindu political and social unity.
-In his Ahmedabad addressal, he supported two-nation theory.
+In 1910, Savarkar was arrested by British authorities and deported back to India as a result of his involvement with India House.
+Upon returning to India, Savarkar was sentenced to 50 years of imprisonment in the Cellular Jail in the Andaman and Nicobar Islands.
+He was released in 1924 after writing a series of mercy petitions to the British colonial government.
+According to historian A. Devare, Savarkar “virtually ceased” his criticism of British rule in India after his release from the Cellular Jail in 1924.
+He remained restricted to Ratnagiri district and prohibited from political activity until 1937.
+Savarkar started travelling widely, becoming a prominent orator and writer who advocated for Hindu political and social unity.
+In his 1937 Ahmedabad presidential address, Savarkar described Hindus and Muslims as “two nations in the main” in India, a position that has been interpreted by scholars as an expression of the two-nation theory.
 The Hindu Mahasabha under Savarkar's leadership endorsed the idea of India as a Hindu Rashtra (Hindu nation).

-In 1939, the ruling Indian National Congress (INC) resigned en masse over Britain declaring India a belligerent in World War II.
+In 1939, the ruling Indian National Congress (INC) resigned en masse after Britain declaring India a belligerent in World War II.
 The Hindu Mahasabha under Savarkar formed alliances with the All-India Muslim League and other non-INC parties to form government in many states.
 Subsequently, the INC, under Gandhi's leadership, launched the Quit India Movement; Savarkar boycotted the movement, writing a letter titled "Stick to your Posts" and recruiting Indians for the British war effort.
-In 1948, Savarkar was charged as a co-conspirator in the assassination of Mahatma Gandhi; he was acquitted by the court for lack of evidence.
+In 1948, Savarkar was tried for his alleged involvement in the conspiracy to assassinate Mahatma Gandhi but was acquitted for lack of sufficient evidence.

 Life and career

 Early life

-Savarkar was born on 28 May 1883 to a Marathi Hindu Chitpavan Brahmin family, to Damodar and Radhabai Savarkar in the village of Bhagur, near the city of Nashik, Maharashtra.
-He had three other siblings: two brothers, Ganesh and Narayan, and a sister named Mainabai.
-Savarkar began his activism as a high school student.
-When he was 12, he led fellow students in an attack on his village mosque following Hindu-Muslim riots, stating: "We vandalised the mosque to our heart's content."
-In 1903, in Nashik, Savarkar and his older brother Ganesh Savarkar founded the Mitra Mela, an underground revolutionary organisation, which became Abhinav Bharat Society in 1906.
+Savarkar was born into a Marathi Hindu Chitpavan Brahmin family on 28 May 1883 in Bhagur, a village in the Nasik district of the Bombay Presidency of British India.
+His parents were Damodar and Radhabai Savarkar.
+Savarkar had two brothers named Ganesh and Narayan, and a sister named Mainabai.
+He began his activism as a high school student.
+At the age of 12, he led fellow students in an attack on the village mosque following Hindu-Muslim riots, stating: "We vandalised the mosque to our heart's content."
+In 1903, in the nearby city of Nasik, Savarkar and Ganesh founded the Mitra Mela, an underground revolutionary organisation, which became Abhinav Bharat Society in 1906.
 Abhinav Bharat's main objectives were to overthrow British rule and revive Hindu pride.